Anbranin/notes/regular_expressions.md

   SINGLE character in the target text.
 With alternation, each alternative can be a full-fledged regular expression.
 ### Case insensitive search
-  - egrep has the flag `-i` to search case insensitive.
+  - grep has the flag `-i` to search case insensitive.
 It's not "pure" regex but damn it's useful.
 ### Word Boundaries: <>
+  - What you can use for word boundary matching depends on your particular flavor of regex.
+  - some support the `\<` start of word and `\>` end of word metacharacters. `\<cat\>` finds "cat" as a word, not as part of "cathartic", for example.
+  - Some flavors have the catchall `\b` metacharacter instead.
-  - Some versions of egrep support the `\<` start of word and `\>` end of word metacharacters.
-Not all of them do.
-You could construct your own based on the fact that "Start of word" simply means "Place where an alphanumeric set of characters starts" and "end of word" means the opposite.
+  - You could construct your own based on the fact that "Start of word" simply means "Place where an alphanumeric set of characters starts" and "end of word" means the opposite.
-  `\<cat\>` finds "cat" as a word, not as part of "cathartic", for example.
 ### Optional Items: ?
   - `?` is a *quantifier*
   - Say we wanted to match "color."
 Sometimes it's spelled "colour".
 We can use the optional `?` to match either of them.